wrightben/math/Statistics - General/monty-hall/Readme.md

 The statistics is persuasively shared in the perception of equity.
 Think of the game show as another person.
 If you, as the contestant, choose a door, the other person now has two doors.
 It should be immediately obvious that the other person has a better chance of winning whatever prize may be behind the doors.

 The other person, with two doors, always has at least one without a prize, and removing it creates the perception that he or she now has only one door.
-When the door is removed, the perception of equity is distorted.
+When the door is removed, the perception of inferior equity is incorrectly equalized.

 Then the second choice: do you want your door or the other person's door?